juvoni/books/README.md

 - The Mythical Man-Month: Essays on Software Engineering
 - Who Owns the Future?
 - Pragmatic Thinking and Learning
+- Social Engineering: The Art of Human Hacking
+- Effective Programming: More Than Writing Code

 ## HTML/CSS
 - Introducing HTML5